howtographql/howtographql/content/backend/graphql-scala/2-preparing-first-query.md

 </Instruction>

 Sangria cannot reuse case classes defined in our domain, it needs its own object of type `ObjectType`.
 On the other hand, it allows us to decouple API/Sangria models from database representation.
 This abstraction allows us to freely hide, add or aggregate fields.
 * **1** is a definition of ObjectType for our `Link` class.
 First (String) argument defines the name in the schema.
 If you want it could differ from name of case class.
 In `fields` you have to define all those fieds/functions you want to expose.
-Every field have to contain `resolve` function which tells Sangria how to retireve data for this field.
-As you can see there is also explicitly defined type for that field.
+Every field has to contain a `resolve` function which tells Sangria how to retrieve data for this field.
+As you can see there is also an explicitly defined type for that field.
-Manuall mapping could be boring in many cases like you have to map couple of case classes.
-To avoid boilerplace you can use provided macro.
+Manual mapping could be boring in cases where you have to map many case classes.
+To avoid boilerplate code you can use the provided macro.

 ```scala
 implicit val LinkType = deriveObjectType[Unit, Link]()
 ```

-will give the same result as example I used in the code above.
+will give the same result as the example I used in the code above.
 When you want to use macro-way to define objects don't forget to import `sangria.macros.derive._`

 * **2** `val QueryType` is a top level object of our schema.
-Probably it also could be defined by macro but I decided to make it manually.
-As you can see, the top level object has name `Query` and it (along with nested object) will be available to see in the graphiql console what we will include farther in this chapter.
-In `fields` definition I've added only one `Field` at this moment.
+Probably it could also be defined by a macro but I decided to make it manually.
+As you can see, the top level object has name `Query` and it (along with nested object) will be visible in the graphiql console that we will include later in this chapter.
+In `fields` definition I've added only one `Field` at the moment.

 ```scala